Tikweb-dk/Fast-User-Switching/readme.txt

 3. Recent impersonate user list

 == Changelog ==

+= 1.3.5 - 2017-11-28 =
+* Fixed "Switch User" issue on the front end, which should not show the black top bar as vendor is not admin.

+= 1.3.4 - 2017-11-22 =
+* To be able to search in e-mail address, user name, ID and person names.

 = 1.3.3 - 2017-10-11 =
 * Added a new link to the plugin settings below the line “Settings”.